quii/learn-go-with-tests/mocking.md

 ### Write enough code to make it pass

-All we need to do not is implement the `Sleep` function for `ConfigurableSleeper`.
+All we need to do now is implement the `Sleep` function for `ConfigurableSleeper`.

 ```go
 func (c *ConfigurableSleeper) Sleep() {